esdrosdawit1/Data_projects_TripleTen/Age-Verification-For-Alcohol-Sales-Project_README.md

-# Project 1: Age Detection using Computer Vision
+# Age Detection using Computer Vision

 ## Overview
-This project involves building a model to detect a person's age from images using computer vision techniques.
+This project involves building a model to detect age from images using computer vision techniques.

 ## Objective
-Develop a model that accurately predicts age from images to help supermarkets adhere to alcohol laws.
+Develop a model that accurately predicts age through images to help supermarkets adhere to drinking-age regulations.

 ## Approach
 - Data Preprocessing: Loaded and preprocessed images (resizing, normalization) using OpenCV and Python.